grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] I keep going back and forth on chapter numbers:
 	* On one hand, the book is very linear.
 Maybe numbers make sense for their subtle "pull" feeling?
 	* On the other hand, do they do anything if you have chapter headers? (which I AM convinced I should keep now)
+* [ ] need to add at least one more reference to "Handome Gregory" later in the book.
+* [ ] Don't forget (later in the book particularly): Shakes chewing on coca leaves
+* [ ] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
+* [ ] A scene where Hemi is reading The Recognitions (describe cover, not name title.)
+	* maybe while on sonar, like:
+		* "Hemi sat on sonar watch reading a novel the size of a small tombstone with an illustration on the cover of some tortured pious soul."

 ## Leftover ideas, add for "director's cut"?
-* [ ] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
-* [ ] Don't forget (later in the book particularly): Shakes chewing on coca leaves
 * [X] Shakes affectionately calls the Gnat 'the bug'
 * [ ] Add a symbol or logo to the side of the Prospect, something that could be visually rendered in the real world
 	* I don't think this will make it into the first book or short story